-- Retail funds (although you may be offered a series of funds via a ‘wrap’)
+- Retail funds (although you may be offered a series of funds via a ‘wrap’ or a ‘platform’)

 - Public sector funds (also known as public sector schemes)

-- Small funds (two-types: self-managed super funds and small APRA funds.
+- Small funds, which have fewer than 4 members in each fund (two types of small funds: self-managed super funds, and small APRA funds.
 APRA stands for the Australian Prudential Regulation Authority, the main super regulator)

-What all of these number means is that if you considering one of the remaining four categories of super fund – corporate, industry, retail, public sector – then you have only 275 super funds to consider.
-Okay, that is still a lot of super funds, but if we break it down into the individual categories (see table below), the super world looks a little less daunting.
+What all of these numbers mean is, if you are considering one of the remaining four categories of super fund – corporate, industry, retail, public sector – then you have only 207 super funds to consider.
+Okay, that is still a lot of super funds, but if we break it down into the individual categories (see text and table below), the super world looks a little less daunting.

 Briefly, the following are the four types of managed superannuation fund:

 - Industry fund.
 An industry fund usually caters for workers from a particular industry but many of them are now available to anyone.
-There are roughly about 45 industry funds.
+As at December 2017, there are 40 industry funds.

 - Company/corporate fund.
 A company or corporate fund is generally a super fund with membership only open to employees working for that company.
 You can’t choose a company fund but you may choose to remain in a company fund, if you’re an employee of the company and an existing fund member.
 Some company funds permit relatives of existing members to join too.
-There are roughly about 80 corporate super funds.
+As at December 2017, there are 24 corporate super funds.

 - Public sector fund.
 A public sector fund is only available to public sector (government) employees and, in some cases, ex-public sector employees.
 You can’t choose a public sector fund although some of them let you choose to remain a contributing member when you leave the public sector – in these circumstances you may be able to arrange for your new employer to contribute to your public sector fund.
-There are about 35 public sector funds.
+As at December 2017, there are 18 public sector funds.

-As mentioned earlier, you can also consider opening a Retirement Savings Account (RSA): you can choose from 10 RSAs.
+Retirement Savings Accounts: Although not considered a super fund, you can also choose a Retirement Saving Account, which is a bank-savings-account- style of super product.
+You can choose from 11 RSAs.
 An RSA is a low-risk and low-return superannuation account provided by banks and other financial organisations.
 RSAs, however, are more a parking vehicle rather than a long-term investment option.
-RSAs represent one-tenth of a mere 1 per cent of all money invested in the superannuation market.
+RSAs represent less than one-tenth of a mere 1 per cent of all money invested in the superannuation market.

-Note: Unless you’re already a member of a company fund (although some company super funds permit relatives of employees to become members) or, already a member of a public sector fund, an employee can generally only choose from three types of super funds:
+Unless you’re already a member of a company fund (although some company super funds permit relatives of employees to become members) or, you’re already a member of a public sector fund, an individual can generally only choose from three types of super funds:

 - Industry funds